altexdim/sourcemod-plugin-gungame/README.txt

 Credits
 -------
+	* Thanks to bl4nk for GunGame Display Winner plugin.
     * Thanks to Liam for GunGame:SM till version 1.0.0.1
       http://forums.alliedmods.net/showthread.php?t=80609
     * Original Idea and concepts of Gun Game was made by cagemonkey